astr0-g/Decentralized-Bingo-Game/README.md

 -   Games have a minimum turn duration between draws

--   Admin can update the entry fee, join duration, turn duration, whther return bet and max plyer in one game
+-   Admin can update the entry fee, join duration, turn duration, whether return bet and max plyer in one game

 [BingoGame.sol](https://github.com/Astr0-G/Decentralized-Bingo-Game/blob/main/contracts/BingoGame.sol): this is the game version for real world cases, which is the one deployed on Goerli testnet.